Interaction ProTip #2: Choose your ease

 - Expand fast, contract slow(er).
 I typically roll with around 200ms for outward animation and 300ms for returns.
 This is personal preference, but I find that it's a decent balance.
 Getting the animation complete to get to the interactivity on the way out is paramount, but you want some animation so it feels polished.
 Appearing instead of animating is fine, and if it comes down to it, no animation on the way out is way better than a slow one.
 On the way back (where the user isn't interacting anymore) we can afford to be a little gentler.

-- Don’t use an overly aggressive ease.
+- Don't use an overly aggressive ease.
 Younger Paul was a big fan of an exponential ease outs, which has a pretty mean looking curve.
-It works, but it also has a kind of “HERE’S YOUR CHUFFING COMPONENT, NOW GO AWAY” feel to it… maybe a reflection on younger Paul.
-Anyway, nowadays I tend to find a quintic ease out is a rather dandy compromise, but like all of this stuff, have a play around and see what matches your project’s personality.
+It works, but it also has a kind of aggressive feel to it.
+Nowadays, however, I tend to find a quintic ease out is a rather dandy compromise, but like all of this stuff, have a play around and see what matches your project's personality.

 There are some libraries and tools I heartily recommend you take a look at: